A value proposition is a promise. It describes the value you deliver to your clients.

-It’s not easy to capture all of this in one proposition but when you have done this, it provides you with a powerful tool for converting prospects to customers.
+It’s not easy to capture all of this in one proposition but when you have done this, it provides you with a powerful tool for converting prospects to clients.
 Your value proposition gives prospects the reason to buy from you, it brings your internal team together behind your unique selling point and forms the basis of consistent marketing communications.

 To write one for your brand you’ll need to think about the following questions: